node-class-may-2023/ComIT_Node/javascript.md

 console.log(name);
 ```

-* Also, we can get any array item incrising the index value
+* Also, we can get any array item increasing the index value

 **Example:**
 ```js